Today, while out on my morning walk, I acted like such a child!

-With an angry shout to the universe – “Screw it!” – I turned around and headed back to watch the machines.
+With an angry shout to my inner voices – “Screw it!” – I turned around and headed back to watch the machines.

 Ooooh, it was exciting!
 A city worker was about to remove a large tree stump.
 (I thought stumps were pulled out.
 They’re not!)